codymccarthycloud/azure-lab-journal/10-onboard-linux-to-azure-arc/README.md

 ```bash
 ssh cloud_user@20.253.202.64
 ```

 ---

 ## Step 4: Paste and Execute Onboarding Script

+Once inside the Linux VM terminal:

-- Paste the onboarding script from Step 2 into the Linux VM terminal
+1. Paste the Azure Arc onboarding script from Step 2
-- When prompted, use your Azure credentials to authenticate:
+2. The script installs the Arc agent and begins registration
+3. Instead of asking for credentials in the terminal, you'll see:
+To complete registration, visit: https://microsoft.com/devicelogin Enter code: ABC1D23EF

+4. Open the link in your browser
+5. Enter the provided verification code
+6. Sign in with your Azure lab credentials:
-  - Username: cloud_user_p_c5c5f803@realhandsonlabs.com
+- Username: **************************
-  - Password: ^4+G%*58
+- Password: ******

-- Wait for the agent to finish installing and registering the VM
+This completes the device-based authentication and registers your
 ---

 ## Step 5: Verify VM in Azure Arc